Make use of the time.

-With a showcase of the Collection of Astronomy and Physics, Hessen Kassel Heritage is presenting masterpieces from the collection in the Museum of Hessian History from 23 October 2024 to 15 June 2025.
-The small but exquisite special exhibition “Making good use of time: works of art for timekeeping” shows how mechanical clocks were used in the historical context and to demonstrate princely power.
-A particular highlight is the film installations, where visitors can gain an insight into the workings of pocket watches and their mechanisms.
+With a shop window into the Astronomical-Physical Cabinet, Hessen Kassel Heritage presents masterpieces from the collection from 23.10.2024 to 15.6.2025 at the Hessian State Museum Kassel.
+The small but exquisite special exhibition "Make Use of Time: Artworks of Time Measurement" showcases mechanical clocks as they were used in a historical context and for princely representation.
+A special highlight are film installations, where visitors can gain insight into the functioning of pocket watches and their mechanisms.

-Since their invention in the late 13th century, mechanical clocks have been regarded as a coveted status symbol.
-They combine unlimited possibilities for a decorative design on the outside with technical sophistication and inventiveness on the inside.
-The metrological value of clocks in general only became established gradually when scientific curiousity challenged clockmakers to increase the accuracy of the mechanisms.
+Since their invention in the late 13th century, mechanical clocks have been considered coveted status symbols.
+They combine endless possibilities for decorative design on the outside with technical sophistication and inventiveness on the inside.
+The metrological usefulness of clocks in general only gradually emerged as scientific tasks challenged watchmakers to increase the accuracy of the movements.

-In the 16th century, Kassel made a particular contribution to this technical development: from 1560, the “astronomer landgrave” William IV (1532 – 1592) worked with excellent clockmakers such as Jost Bürgi from Switzerland to refine the technology of clocks to such an extent that they could be used as scientific timepieces, accurate to the minute, in the landgrave’s observatory.
-In around 1600, this was regarded as a utopia because of the proverbial inaccuracy of mechanical clocks.
+In the 16th century, Kassel contributed significantly to this technological development: The "Astronomer Landgrave" Wilhelm IV (1532 - 1592) worked since 1560 with excellent clockmakers such as the Swiss Jost Bürgi to refine clocks technically so that they could be used scientifically as minute-accurate timepieces at the landgrave's observatory.
+Around 1600, this was considered utopian due to the proverbial inaccuracy of mechanical clocks.

-After the devastating Thirty Years War, Landgrave Charles (1653 – 1730) continued the tradition started by William IV of procuring the most technologically innovative clocks of his era.
-In 1962, the State Art Collections in Kassel acquired the Hamburg Observatory’s astronomical clocks from the 19th and early 20th centuries.
+After the devastating Thirty Years' War, Landgrave Carl (1653 - 1730) continued the tradition of Wilhelm IV to acquire the most technologically innovative clocks of his era.
+In 1962, the State Art Collections in Kassel took over the astronomical clocks from the Hamburg Observatory Bergedorf dating from the 19th and early 20th centuries.

-There was originally an exhibition in the Orangery in Kassel.
-Due to the serious deficiencies of the technical equipment and the overall structural condition of the Orangery, a complete overhaul of the building was unavoidable.
-Therefore, the Collection of Astronomy and Physics had to move out in 2020.
+Originally, there was a museum exhibition in the Orangery in Kassel.
+Due to serious deficiencies in the technical facilities and the overall structural condition of the Orangery, a comprehensive renovation of the building is unavoidable.
+Therefore, the collection of the Astronomical-Physical Cabinet had to move out in 2020.

-It has recently been possible to ensure the continued use of part of the building by the planetarium, a restaurant and the existing rented apartments.
-However, it is no longer possible to operate a museum there because of the existing deficiencies.
-Hessen Kassel Heritage is currently preparing the large building project that is needed there and is working on getting this taken into account in the Hessian state budget.
+Ensuring the continued operation of a partial building use by the planetarium, a gastronomic business, and the existing rental apartments has recently been secured.
+However, operating a museum is no longer possible due to the existing deficiencies.
+Hessen Kassel Heritage is currently working on preparing the necessary major construction measures and their corresponding consideration in the Hessian state budget.

 Opening Hours